 Insulin therapy is a critical part of treatment for people with type 1 diabetes and also for many with type 2 diabetes.
 The goal of insulin therapy is to keep your blood sugar levels within a target range.

-Insulin is usually injected in the fat under your skin using a syringe, insulin pen or insulin pump.
-Which insulin regimen is best for you depends on factors such as the type of diabetes you have, how much your blood sugar fluctuates throughout the day and your lifestyle.
+Insulin is usually injected in the fat under your skin using a syringe, insulin pen or insulin pump tubing.
+Which insulin is best for you depends on a number of factors.
+These factors include the type of diabetes you have, how much your blood sugar changes throughout the day and your lifestyle.

 ||How long it lasts (approx.)

-Insulin aspart (NovoLog)
+Insulin aspart (NovoLog, Fiasp)

 Insulin glulisine (Apidra)

-Insulin lispro (Humalog)
+Insulin lispro (Humalog, Admelog)

 Insulin regular (Humulin R, Novolin R)

-Insulin NPH (Humulin N, Novolin N)
+Insulin NPH (Humulin N, Novolin N, Novolin ReliOn Insulin N)

-Insulin glargine (Lantus)
+Insulin glargine (Lantus, Basaglar)

 Insulin detemir (Levemir)

-||No clear peak
+||No pronounced peak

 - Insulin basics.
 American Diabetes Association. http://www.diabetes.org/living-with-diabetes/treatment-and-care/medication/insulin/insulin-basics.html.
-Accessed June 27, 2013.
+Accessed June 3, 2019.

 - McCulloch DK.
-General principles of insulin therapy in diabetes mellitus. http://www.uptodate.com/home.
-Accessed June 27, 2013.
+General principles of insulin therapy in diabetes mellitus. https://www.uptodate.com/contents/search.
+Accessed June 7, 2019.